-Engineers need strong technical abilities and know-how, as well as creative problem-solving skills and plenty of imagination.
-With Sylvan's Engineering courses in New Hampshire, young engineers have a great opportunity to enhance these skills — and have fun while they do it!
-Kids love to figure out how toys, gadgets and other devices work, so we tailor our sessions to explore real-world challenges in architecture and mechanics.
-Every week, students buddy up with friends to build structures, test them, and rebuild them better, learning vital STEM concepts (science, technology, engineering and math) as part of the process.
-After all, it's so much easier to engage in learning if it happens to be great fun as well!
+Engineers need to be problem solvers with plenty of creativity and imagination.
+With Sylvan's Engineering courses in New Hampshire, now is the time for future engineers to develop these important skills — and have fun with new friends as they do so!
+Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
+Every week, your child will partner with a friend to build, test and redesign structures, mastering important STEM concepts (science, technology, engineering and math) along the way.
+After all, there's no reason why learning can't be fun and engaging!

-It's time to get creative!
+Creative learning starts here!
 Our Engineering courses in New Hampshire feature:

-- Teamwork: Buddying up to take on challenges, students learn how to work together and enhance their personal communication skills.
+- Teamwork: Collaborative tasks help students learn how to work together and communicate more effectively.

 - Email updates: We'll send you an email after each session with photos and summaries, as well as a preview of upcoming projects.